Pope Innocent III: Involvement in Imperial elections

-Despite papal support, Otto could not oust his rival Philip until the latter was murdered in a private feud.
-His rule now undisputed, Otto reneged on his earlier promises and set his sights on reestablishing Imperial power in Italy and claiming even the Kingdom of Sicily.
-Given the papal interest to keep Germany and Sicily apart, Innocent now supported his ward, King Frederick of Sicily, to resist Otto's advances and restore the Staufen dynasty to the Holy Roman Empire.
-Frederick was duly elected by the Staufen partisans.
+Despite papal support, Otto could not oust his rival Philip before the latter was murdered in a private feud.
+Otto's rule was undisputed, and he reneged on his earlier promises.
+He set his sights on reestablishing imperial power in Italy, claiming even the Kingdom of Sicily.
+Given the papal interests in keeping the Holy Roman Empire and Sicily apart, Innocent now supported his ward, King Frederick of Sicily, to resist Otto's advances and restore the Staufen dynasty to the Holy Roman Empire.
+Frederick was elected by Staufen partisans.

-The conflict was decided by the Battle of Bouvines on 27 July 1214, which pitted Otto, allied to King John of England against Philip II Augustus.
-Otto was defeated by the French and thereafter lost all influence.
-He died on 19 May 1218, leaving Frederick II the undisputed emperor.
-Meanwhile, King John was forced to acknowledge the Pope as his feudal lord and accept Stephen Langton as Archbishop of Canterbury.
+The conflict was decided by the Battle of Bouvines on 27 July 1214, which pitted Otto and John, King of England and the Angevin Empire against Philip II of Capetian France.
+The French defeated Otto, and he lost all influence.
+He died on 19 May 1218, leaving Frederick II as undisputed emperor.
+King John was forced to acknowledge the Pope as his feudal lord and accept Stephen Langton as Archbishop of Canterbury.
 In his turn, Frederick II would later become a bitter opponent of the papacy once his empire was secure.
+The victory of the Capetians in this battle permitted the Invasion of Normandy by Philip II of France and ended the Angevin Empire.

-Feudal power over Europe
+Federal power over Europe

 Innocent III played further roles in the politics of Norway, France, Sweden, Bulgaria, Spain and England.
-At the request of England's King John, Pope Innocent III declared the Magna Carta annulled, which resulted in a rebellion by the English barons who rejected the disenfranchisement.
+At the request of England's King John, Pope Innocent III declared Magna Carta annulled, which resulted in a rebellion by the English barons who rejected the disenfranchisement.